alexdon256/CinemaSearch/docs/SITES.md

 ### Scaling Processes

-To increase from 24 to 48 processes:
+To increase from 12 to 24 processes:

 ```bash
 sudo ./deploy.sh edit-site movie_app